 Athletes should take care to wear supportive foot or ankle braces to help reduce the impact to vulnerable bones.
 Acknowledging pain and taking days to rest the foot can help prevent most stress fractures.

 When you’re involved in sports, it’s important to know your body’s limits and respect them.
 If you’re experiencing pain in your foot or ankle, notify your doctor and rest the affected area as much as possible.
 Doing so should help you avoid some of the most common sports injuries.

 If you need to see an orthopedic expert, contact G2 Orthopedics and Sports Medicine.
-Our foot and ankle specialist, Dr. Anson Chu, provides diagnosis and treatment of all types of injuries.
 With 2 convenient locations in the Richmond Va area, G2 Orthopedics and Sports Medicine is a great choice for your orthopedic treatment needs.